Japan faces recession risks with dearth of ammunition

 “The BOJ is running out of options ...
 It has to sound dovish to prevent the yen from rising,” said Hiroaki Muto, senior economist at Tokai Tokyo Research Center.

-“The first step would be using forward guidance to show the direction is toward easing and normalization is very much in the distance.”
+“The first step would be using forward guidance to show the direction is toward easing and normalisation is very much in the distance.”

 Additional reporting by Tetsushi Kajimoto and Kaori Kaneko; Editing by Sam Holmes